Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/preferences/othersettings.md

 # OpenAPS Other Settings
 :::{admonition} Highlights
-:class:
+:class: important
-    None of these settings likely require adjustment from their defaults
+- None of these settings likely require adjustment from their defaults
 :::
 ## Rewind Resets Autosens
 Rewind in Medtronic lingo refers to the attachment of a new insulin reservoir and infusion set.
 For Omnipod users, this means replacing your pod with a new one.